nicolenocera/cybersecurity-portfolio/README.md

 ## About Me

-- My background is in healthcare and data entry
-- I’m interested in cybersecurity, threat detection, networking, and system security
+- I’m coming from a background in healthcare and data entry and moving to cybersecurity, threat detection, networking, and system security
 - I learn best by doing, so I focus a lot on hands-on practice
-- I’m working toward a role in IT or cybersecurity once I feel ready
+- I’m working toward a role in IT or cybersecurity
 - Everything in this repo is part of my learning process

 ---